EPIC-guide/epic-guide.github.io/_applying/letters-of-recommendation.md

 Typically, you will be asked for the names and emails of your references, and these references will be directly asked for a letter, ensuring that they can speak freely since you cannot see the contents of the letter.
-Always use institutional emails for your references, such as university or company emails.
-Giving a reference's personal email may jeopardize your application since readers cannot tell if the email was genuine or if you wrote the letter yourself and sent it from a fake email.

 Unfortunately, academic expectations for letters of recommendation in top universities often do not match what many people think of as a letter of recommendation.
 For instance, a letter writer may genuinely believe they are writing a very strong letter, yet their letter could be perceived as weak by academic readers.